-THE FARM CREDIT SYSTEM (FCS)
+TAX ADVANTAGED FARM CREDIT SYSTEM GSE

-- The Farm Credit Act should further define and narrowly target FCS lending activities to refocus on serving bona-fide farmers and ranchers and young, beginning, and small farmers and their farmer-owned cooperatives.
+- The Farm Credit Act (Act) should further define and narrowly target FCS lending activities to refocus on serving bona-fide farmers and ranchers and young, beginning, and small farmers and their farmer-owned cooperatives.

 - The FCA should be required to engage in joint rulemaking with federal banking agencies when proposing regulations that could involve allowing non-farm lending activities for FCS lenders.

-ICBA Opposes Consolidation of Farm Credit System Lenders.
-FCS should be refocused as a wholesale funding source for community banks serving agriculture and provide more of a correspondent banking function.
+ICBA Opposes Consolidation Trend Within the Farm Credit System.
+FCS should either be dismantled if they continue seeking to become non-farm lenders or be refocused as a wholesale funding source for community banks serving agriculture and provide more of a correspondent banking function.
 Many FCS associations have merged in recent years, resulting in several large multi-state regional lenders.
-Any future mergers between FCS institutions should abide by the FCA's "termination" regulations and FCA should publicly explain any mergers between geographically distant or separated associations.
+Significant additional mergers could occur going forward.
+Any future mergers should abide by the FCA's "termination" regulations, and FCA should publicly explain any mergers between geographically distant or separated associations.
 Large, multi-state or regional FCS entities enjoy tax advantages allowing them to siphon away high-quality loans from much smaller community banks.
-These tax advantages include exemptions from paying taxes on real estate and mortgage loans; avoidance of state and local taxes and state franchise taxes and an exemption of taxes on retained earnings.
-These exemptions provide a huge advantage over community banks in their ability to facilitate new growth.
+These tax advantages include exemptions from paying taxes on real estate and mortgage loans, avoidance of state and local taxes and state franchise taxes, exemption of mortgage recording fees and exemption from taxes on retained earnings.
+These exemptions provide a huge advantage over community banks, whether C corporations or Subchapter S Corporations, in their ability to facilitate new growth.

 More Disclosure and Transparency Needed.
 Since the FCS is a GSE, each Farm Credit System bank should be required to register a class of its equity securities with the SEC under the Securities Exchange Act of 1934 to be consistent with Fannie Mae, Freddie Mac and the Federal Home Loan Banks.
 Like other GSEs, FCS institutions should also be required to comply with the disclosure requirements of the Act by preparing and filing appropriate reports including audited financial statements.

-Staff contact: Mark Scanlan
+Staff Contact: Mark Scanlan